2021 ASCEPT Board

 Senior Lecturer, Head of Teaching for the Department of Pharmacology, School of Medical Sciences, UNSW Sydney

 I have been a member of ASCEPT for over 20 years attending my first meeting in 1993 as an Honours student.
 I have served as the Chair of the Scientific Advisory Committee (SAC) and a member of the board (2015-2016).
 As part of this role, I also co-chair of Annual Scientific Meeting organising committee from 2014 to 2016.
 Prior to these roles I was a member of the SAC and served as secretary and chair of the Drug Discovery special interest group.
 I have contributed to the Education Forum for many years as either the education representative for the Drug Discovery SIG or a general member.
 I am passionate about helping the students develop their understanding of all aspects of pharmacology, but especially in the areas of molecular pharmacology and drug discovery which are the areas of my own research.
 I have gained so much help and advice from the strong pharmacology education community fostered by ASCEPT and I hope to contribute to the continued development and strengthening of this important forum of ASCEPT.

 Associate Professor Dr Hesham Al-Sallami

 University of Otago

-I am is a Senior Lecturer at the School of Pharmacy, University of Otago, New Zealand.
+I am an Associate Professor of Clinical Pharmacy at the School of Pharmacy, University of Otago, New Zealand.
 I hold a master’s degree in clinical pharmacy and a PhD in clinical pharmacology/pharmacometrics.
 I am currently a member of the British Pharmacological Society International Advisory Group and an associate editor of the BMC journal Pharmacology and Toxicology.

 Director and STC Representative